 Categorize and track all of your monthly expenses so you know exactly where your money is going.
 Once you're reminded how much you’re spending on car insurance or monthly subscriptions, you’ll know where you need to make changes.

+To reach your down payment goal, consider using a savings goal calculator to determine how much you need to put aside monthly to reach your target.
 Even after you hit your down payment goal, don’t forget the other closing costs involved, like the appraisal and legal fees.
 You’ll need to get numbers for all those costs and pad that homebuying fund with a few extra grand.

 How to save money for a house while renting

 When you're a tenant and so much of your take-home pay is going to your landlord every month, it might seem impossible to rally the funds needed for a down payment.
 And if you live in a large city, you’ll experience high rent on top of other inflated costs of living.

 Generally, experts suggest apartment dwellers spend no more than 30% of their income on rent — a tough task when already one-quarter of American renters are putting at least half their earnings toward housing.